conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 ### dependencies

 OpenCV is a very complex library, and has lots of various dependencies.
-Current conan recipe has the following:
+Current Conan recipe has the following:

 <p class="centered">
     <img  src="{{ site.url }}/assets/post_images/2019-01-21/opencv-deps.png"  align="center"